When she was 24, Annette Hoff Danzer decided to shape her career around a grape, specifically the Pinot Noir.

 “People think of us as growing cold-climate grapes, but we have such a diverse climate and we are able to express all those landscapes,” Danzer says.
 “One vineyard is at 2,000 feet with chalky soil.
 It’s high and hot and hardly anyone nobody knows about it.
 We’re able to produce Tempranillo.”

-As an artisan winery, Cima Collina produces 3,000-4,000 cases per year, mostly Pinot Noir.
-Stop by its Carmel Valley tasting room housed in a charming historic landmark that once served as a milk barn, post office, stagecoach stop, art gallery and restaurant.
-After a sip, you may ask yourself the same question Danzer poses before she stands up to do some paperwork.
+As an artisan winery, Cima Collina produced 3,000-4,000 cases per year, mostly Pinot Noir.
+Visitor could stop by its Carmel Valley tasting room housed in a charming historic landmark that once served as a milk barn, post office, stagecoach stop, art gallery and restaurant.
+After a sip, you may have asked yourself the same question Danzer poses before she stands up to do some paperwork.

 “What other fruit can you make wine out of that expresses all these elements that make up the world?” she asks.
 “If you make wine out of strawberries, it will taste like strawberries.
 Why is it that grapes are capable of so much more potential?
 I’m sure scientifically you can describe the fact its roots go deep and absorb minerals, but there’s something beyond it that science cannot explain.”

-Cima Collina Winery also will be opening an “urban wine experience“ tasting room, adjacent to the existing winery production facility and barrel room in Marina, Calif.
-Cima Collina’s historic tasting room in Carmel Valley Village is open daily for wine tasting and guests.
+Cima Collina Winery also opened an “urban wine experience“ tasting room, adjacent to the winery production facility and barrel room in Marina, Calif.
+Cima Collina’s historic tasting room in Carmel Valley Village was open daily for wine tasting and guests.

-Located off Highway One in Marina, the warehouse has been the hub of Cima Collina wine production for the past 13 years.
-With over 140 French oak barrels and 7 stainless steel tanks lining the walls, Cima Collina Winemaker Annette Hoff and her team crush, press and age an average of 40 tons of grapes annually on site.
-The new tasting space is at the end of the warehouse.
+Located off Highway One in Marina, the warehouse was the hub of Cima Collina wine production for more than a decade.
+With over 140 French oak barrels and 7 stainless steel tanks lining the walls, Cima Collina Winemaker Annette Hoff and her team crushed, pressed and aged an average of 40 tons of grapes annually on site.

 For more information: